Cool (Jonas Brothers song)

-Upon release, "Cool" received generally favourable reviews from music critics, who praised its nostalgic "feel-good" and "summer" vibes and a "sing-along" chorus.
-Commercially, the song debuted at number 27 on the US Billboard Hot 100 and number 39 on the UK Singles Chart, in addition to reaching top 40 in charts of numerous territories including Canada, Hungary, Ireland, and Scotland.
-It was awarded with a gold certification from the Australian Recording Industry Association (ARIA) and a platinum one from Music Canada.
+Upon release, "Cool" received generally favorable reviews from music critics, who praised its nostalgic "feel-good" and "summer" vibes and a "sing-along" chorus.
+Commercially, the song debuted at number 27 on the US Billboard Hot 100 and number 39 on the UK Singles Chart, in addition to reaching top 40 in charts of numerous territories, including Canada, Hungary, Ireland, and Scotland.
+It was awarded a gold certification from the Australian Recording Industry Association (ARIA) and a platinum one from Music Canada.

-A colorful retro-inspired 1980s Miami Vice styled music video, directed by Anthony Mandler was uploaded to the band's official YouTube channel on April 5, 2019, to accompany the song's release.
+A colorful retro-inspired 1980s Miami Vice styled music video, directed by Anthony Mandler, was uploaded to the band's official YouTube channel on April 5, 2019, to accompany the song's release.
 To promote the song, Jonas Brothers performed "Cool" on Saturday Night Live and on the season finale of The Voice.
 It was also included in the set list of the band's Happiness Begins Tour (2019–2020).

 Background and release

-The release of commercially successful single "Sucker" in March 2019, marked the end of a six year long hiatus of American pop rock band Jonas Brothers.
+The release of the commercially successful single "Sucker" in March 2019 marked the end of a six-year-long hiatus of American pop rock band Jonas Brothers.
 On April 2, 2019, the band announced the release of a second single.
-The artwork of the song was posted to the group's official Twitter account featuring them in Hawaiian shirts and aviators.
+The artwork of the song was posted to the group's official Twitter account, featuring them in Hawaiian shirts and aviators.
 "Cool" was made available for streaming and digital download on April 5, 2019, by Republic Records as the second single from their fifth studio album Happiness Begins.
-The group co-wrote the song with Casey Smith, Ryan Tedder and Zach Skelton, with the latter two also handling production.
+The group co-wrote the song with Casey Smith, Ryan Tedder, and Zach Skelton, with the latter two also handling production.
 It was mastered by Randy Merrill and mixed by Serban Ghenea, both of whom also served as studio personnel.
 During an interview with Apple Music, Nick Jonas spoke about the inspiration behind writing the song:

 This song came towards the end of the writing process.
 We were trying to write a ballad, actually, but ended up writing this instead because we all came to the studio feeling very cool that day.
 Feeling like a million bucks.